What is Fenugreek or Testofen?

 After six weeks, the score for sexual arousal rose from 16.1 to 20.6

-Fenugreek can increase lactation in breastfeeding women.
-(5)
+Two different studies suggest fenugreek can increase lactation in breastfeeding women.
+(5, 6)

 In fact, my wife actually took it as a supplement after my son was born to help pump out more breast milk and she would swear by its effectiveness.